hexbatch/apple-core/v1/docs/core-overview.md

 This location can be used by set operations.

+## Set relationships

-Token sets might be organized to have parents and siblings.
+Token sets might be organized to have parents,siblings and links.
 There should be ways to navigate through this with the api.
 Note that there is not a restriction of the same user owning the parent and children.
 Also note that nested folders can be made.

 This file structure of sets can be serialized and shared using the normal set serialization.

 Children cannot be descendants to ancestors (no inheritance loops)

+Links are one way and can be cyclic

+Children are defined by the parent.
+Links are defined by the token doing the link to the other token

+Links are stored in a specific type of attribute as the token id of the child or target

+## Definition

     So a token-set:
         user: must be one user